beeware/toga/docs/reference/api/resources/images.rst

     widget configured to use an Icon (probably :class:`~toga.Button`), *not* an ``on_press`` handler on an :class:`~toga.Image` or :class:`~toga.ImageView`.

-An image can be constructed from a :any:`wide range of sources <ImageContent>`:
+An image can be constructed from a :any:`wide range of sources <ImageContentT>`:

 .. code-block:: python